 - Generally, this program can best be categorized as: select "Training that is evaluated using National or State Standards." - Generally, the training program provided under this grant: select "Will bring your department into compliance with recommended applicable NFPA or other standards."
 You will have 500 characters to explain your answer.
-This training program addresses the following federal regulations: - OSHA Respiratory Protection Standard, Title 29, Code of Federal Regulations, 1910.134 - OSHA Fire Brigade Standard, Title 29, Code of Federal Regulations, 1910.156 - Related National Fire Protection Association (NFPA) consensus standards including NFPA 1404, NFPA 1500, NFPA 1561, NFPA 1981, and NFPA 1982 - Also describe the specific risks and operational capabilities this training will address - Will this training enhance your ability to perform mutual aid? select "Yes."
-You will have 500 characters to explain your answer. - How does this training enhance your ability to perform mutual aid? - Does it standardize standard operating procedures for Mayday operations?

-- Why is it important for all members to follow the same procedures during a Mayday? - Are there SOP's for other fireground operations that enhance mutual response capabilities, and will this training do the same? - Why is this important? - Will this training include members from other departments?
+This training program addresses the following federal regulations:

+- OSHA Respiratory Protection Standard, Title 29, Code of Federal Regulations, 1910.134 - OSHA Fire Brigade Standard, Title 29, Code of Federal Regulations, 1910.156 - Related National Fire Protection Association (NFPA) consensus standards including NFPA 1404, NFPA 1500, NFPA 1561, NFPA 1981, and NFPA 1982 - Also describe the specific risks and operational capabilities this training will address - Will this training enhance your ability to perform mutual aid? select "Yes."
+You will have 500 characters to explain your answer. - How does this training enhance your ability to perform mutual aid? - Does it standardize standard operating procedures for Mayday operations? - Why is it important for all members to follow the same procedures during a Mayday? - Are there SOP's for other fireground operations that enhance mutual response capabilities, and will this training do the same? - Why is this important? - Will this training include members from other departments?
 Remember proposed training projects that benefit the highest percentage of applicable personnel within a fire department or that will be open to other departments in the region receive a high competitive advantage. - Will this training be: select "Instructor-led"

-Click the "Add item to Firefighter Safety and Survival Training (NFPA 1407)" button
+Click the "Add an item" button

-- Select "Rescue" from the list - Budget Class is "Contractual"
+• Select "Rescue" from the list

+• Budget Class is "Contractual"

-- Number of units: You have a couple of different options here. - a.
-If you plan to host a class of the maximum number of 30 students (all members of your department) enter the number 30 for the number of units and \$1,567 as the cost per unit for item number 3. - b.
-If you plan to host a class of the maximum number of students, but some members will come from other departments, enter the number 1 for the number of units and \$47,000 as the cost per unit for item number 3. - You will have 500 characters to explain the information about the training you want funded.
+- Quantity: You have a couple of different options here. - a.
+If you plan to host a class of the maximum number of 30 students (all members of your department) enter the number 30 for the quantity and \$2,350 as the unit number. - b.
+If you plan to host a class of the maximum number of students, but some members will come from other departments, enter the number 1 for the quantity and \$70,500 as the unit cost. - You will have 500 characters to explain the information about the training you want funded.

-- o Instructor-led - Train-the-Trainer format to increase the number of personnel trained while minimizing cost - Train all ranks within the department - Includes classroom and hands-on instruction, all instructor and resource materials.
+- Instructor-led - Train-the-Trainer format to increase the number of personnel trained while minimizing cost - Train all ranks within the department - Includes classroom and hands-on instruction, all instructor and resource materials.